Corybas pruinosus

 Corybas pruinosus, commonly known as the toothed helmet orchid, is a species of terrestrial orchid endemic to New South Wales.
 It grows in moist forests and has a single round or heart-shaped leaf and a relatively small, translucent grey flower with dark red markings.

 Description

 Corybas pruinosus is a terrestrial, perennial, deciduous, herb with a single round or heart-shaped leaf 8-30 mm long and 10-20 mm wide.
 The leaf is green on the upper surface and silvery green on the lower side.
 There is a single translucent grey flower with dark red markings.
 The dorsal sepal is 20-28 mm long and 10-13 mm wide curves forward over the labellum.
 The lateral sepals are linear, 7-10 mm long and 1 mm wide and the petals are about 6 mm long and 1 mm wide, often with two points on the tip.
-The labellum is 9-12 mm long and 5-6 mm wide with a greyish mound in the cente, many short bristles and its edges with many long, narrow teeth.
+The labellum is 9-12 mm long and 5-6 mm wide with a greyish mound in the centre, many short bristles and its edges with many long, narrow teeth.
 Flowering occurs from April to July.